garrandall/popular-music-data/tracks/moment-4-life-nicki-minaj-drake.md

 Yeah, be very afraid
 These other rappers getting bodied and carried away Fuck it, me and Nicki Nick gettin' married today
-And now you bitches that be hatin' can catch the bouquet, ooh Yeah, you a star in my eyes
+And now you bitches that be hatin' can catch the bouquet, oh Yeah, you a star in my eyes
 You and all them white girls, party of five
 Are we drinking a lil' more?
 I can hardly decide